OnlineSI: Taming Large Language Model for Online 3D Understanding and Grounding: Experiments

 \section{Experiments}

 The primary goal of our experiments is to evaluate our system's ability to continuously build and refine its understanding of novel environments from a monocular video stream.
 We aim to answer the following research questions: (1) How effectively does our online system perform in novel scenes?
-(2) Is maintaining a persistent spatial memory superior to simply merging independent per-frame predictions?
-(3) How does the integration of semantic information contribute to overall performance?
-(4) What is the performance impact of the external modules used in our system?
+(2) How well does our system perform in reducing the growth of inference computation and memory?
+(3) Is maintaining a persistent spatial memory superior to simply merging independent per-frame predictions?
+(4) How does the integration of semantic information contribute to overall performance?
+(5) What is the performance impact of the external modules used in our system?

 In this section, we first introduce the implementation details, baselines and datasets.
 We then present a comprehensive comparison, including both quantitative and qualitative results, to demonstrate the effectiveness of our method.
+After that, we compare the inference cost scaling of our method with other spatial understanding benchmark, to illustrate how our system reduce the online inference cost.
 Finally, we present ablation studies, to analyze some key design choices of our method.